ohmygodihatethisgame/ohmygodihatethisgame/README.md

 thats dollar sign
 xe/xem 15 selective mutism
-i like stuff :p talk 2 me if you wanna know abt me
+talk 2 me if you wanna know more
+if u encourage identity delusions dni i hate you

 this game fucking sucks a lot of you need to go outside